byteface/domonic/README.md

 ### Common Errors

 If templates are typed incorrectly they will not work.

+There's a small learning curve getting .pyml templates correct.
+Usually (1) a missing comma between tags, (2) an underscore missing on an attribute or (3) params in the wrong order.
+Use this reference when starting out as a reminder when you get an error.

-Here are some solutions to common errors when creating large templates...
+Here are the 4 solutions to those common errors when creating large templates...
 ( i.e. see bootstrap5 examples in test_domonic.py )

 IndexError: list index out of range